iadii/Blog/README.md

-# BlogSphere
+# Serenade & Ink

-A modern, full-stack blog platform with a beautiful glassmorphism UI, authentication, and a seamless writing experience.
+A modern, full-stack blog platform for those who write as if serenading the stars, with every line a song of devotion.
 Built with React (Vite, Tailwind), Node.js, Express, and MongoDB.

 ---